 People are constantly on the lookout for the perfect investment strategy.
-That Holy Grail of constant profitable returns.
-Unfortunately, no strategy is perfect in the sense that it will guarantee good returns.
-In fact, I’ll argue that only having one strategy limits our ability to invest profitably.
+The Holy Grail of constant profitable returns.
+Unfortunately, no strategy is perfect in the sense that it will guarantee returns.
+In fact, I’ll argue that only having one strategy limits your ability to invest profitably.

-An extreme example of this, I used to work for a trading firm, the goal was to make a few pennies per trade.
-The traders would buy a stock or commodity and sell it for a few cents mores.
+Here’s an extreme example of this.
+I used to work for a trading firm.
+The goal was to make a few pennies per trade.
+The traders would buy a stock or commodity and in a matter of seconds, sell it for a few cents mores.
 At the end of the day they wouldn’t own anything, hopefully have a profit, and a job the next day.